Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 ![Custom validator error](./images/2020-09-11/custom-validator-error.png)
 _Custom validator error_

-I would recommend checking out more of the docs for this package.
-Type checking for props is important to avoid getting unexpected types and ensuring that important props are available in your program.
+I would recommend checking out more of the [usage](https://www.npmjs.com/package/prop-types#usage) for this package.
+Type checking for props is important to avoid getting unexpected types and ensuring that required props are available in your program.

+This example can be found in the [`prop-checking` repo](https://github.com/Dana94/prop-checking).

 [Found a typo or problem?
 Edit this page.]()